 Once you have a general idea about your program requirements and potential courses, your next step is to make a list of some questions for your advisor.
 They might be about registration, majors, minors, a specific course requirement, or even university life in general!
 You’d be surprised by what advisers can answer so don’t be afraid to ask the questions!

 Reminder: you aren’t expected to be an expert in your program or know everything about registration.
 The advisors are there to help you, so take advantage of their experience and expertise.

 Using these tips to prepare will help you feel ready for your advising appointment, and hopefully lead to success in planning your journey at CBU.
 If you still have questions after your appointment, there are many resources to help, like a How-To-CBU YouTube playlist or the many current student pages on CBU.ca.
-Reaching out to the excellent staff at the First Year Advising Centre is always an option too.
+Reaching out to the excellent staff at the Advising & Student Success Support Centre is always an option too.